Menu

 Paul Fleming

-Paul Fleming serves as chief learning officer at Learning Forward.
+Paul Fleming serves as Deputy CEO and Chief Learning Officer at Learning Forward.
 His current areas of focus include leading the effective implementation of the Standards for Professional Learning and corresponding tools, the expansion of our professional services and leadership and learning series teams, and multiple consulting projects with states and districts to increase educator and leader effectiveness through student-focused, high quality professional learning.

 Search